sommerfeld-io/.github/.github/ISSUE_TEMPLATE/user-story.md

     Then :zap: todo ...
 ```

+### Acceptance Criteria (additional / manual)
-#### :zap: Memo (remove when story is ready)
+:zap: Memo (remove when story is ready)
-- :zap: Translate the user story into executable specifications
+- [ ] :zap: Translate the user story into executable specifications
-    - :zap: Create a minimum of one acceptance test for each acceptance criteria
-    - :zap: Use Given When Then (and probably Gherkin/Cucumber)
     - :zap: If you cannot think about phrasing these tests, check if you really understand the problem
     - :zap: Use ubiquitous language based on the language of the problem domain
     - :zap: When a dedicated file from the code repository is used to define the acceptance criteria, do not repeat here.
 Just link to the proper definitions